Variational Quantum Generative Modeling by Sampling Expectation Values of Tunable Observables: Supplementary Note 2 -- Proof of Theorem of the main text

-\begin{proof} Using Lemma~\ref{probability_uneq} and Boole's inequality, we can place an upper bound on the probability for the expression involving the $\mathcal{W}_1$-distance between distributions and then impose a condition that this probability is sufficiently small:
+\end{theorem} \begin{proof} \emph{Conventional Measurements:} Using Lemma~\ref{probability_uneq} and Boole's inequality, we can place an upper bound on the probability for the expression involving the $\mathcal{W}_1$-distance between distributions and then impose a condition that this probability is sufficiently small:

 For any fixed $i \in [B]$ and $l \in [L]$ we compute average over $K$ measurements of $\rho_i$, where $K$ is chosen such that:

 with failure probability $\frac{\delta}{BL}$.
 Using Hoeffding inequality, we can compute $K$: